-In the world of collecting baseball cards, enthusiasts often grapple with a fundamental question: What to collect?
+In the world of baseball card collecting, enthusiasts often grapple with a fundamental question: What to collect?
 It’s a decision that involves a mix of personal preference, historical significance, and strategic thinking.

 Some baseball card collectors kick off their journey with a deep-seated connection to a specific team or player, seeking to own a tangible piece of their own baseball journey.
 Others seek nostalgia or meaning through what cards they collect, putting together collections of Hall of Famers, iconic cards or overlooked gems.